mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/query/topics/defining-queries.html.md

 ##### <a id="ex3"></a>Example 3 – Aggregate Function over a Row Window Frame

-A `RANGE` or `ROWS` clause defines the window frame—a set of rows within a partition—that the window function includes in the calculation. `ROWS` specifies a physical set of rows to process, for example all rows from the beginning of the partition to the current row.
+A `RANGE`, `ROWS` or `GROUPS` clause defines the window frame—a set of rows within a partition—that the window function includes in the calculation. `ROWS` specifies a physical set of rows to process, for example all rows from the beginning of the partition to the current row.

 This example calculates a running total of employee's salaries by department using the `sum()` function to total rows from the start of the partition to the current row: